 Male fertility testing after a vasectomy is a normal routine procedure.
-The test is conducted to verify that the vasectomy procedure worked correctly and that there are no sperm present in the ejaculation fluid.
+The test is conducted to verify that the vasectomy procedure worked correctly and that there is no sperm present in the ejaculation fluid.

 According to research from the US Collaborative Review of Sterilization, nearly 1 in 100 vasectomy procedures results in a subsequent pregnancy.
 This number is exaggerated to the actual success rate of the procedure.

 The majority of these pregnancies occur during the first few weeks after the procedure when all of the currently existing sperm have not been expelled.
 Patients should use contraception during the first 20 ejaculations as well as confirming the procedure worked through male fertility testing.

 When should male fertility testing be done following a Vasectomy?